Things to Do in St Ives in Winter.

 Sample Hearty Cornish Cuisine

 Another Cornwall treat is the Newlyn crab.
 The highly-prized sweet white meat of the Newlyn crab is often made into soups and sandwiches which are popular all over St Ives.
 Lastly, we also can’t forget Cornish mead.
-Made from fermented honey and water, Cornish mead is a sweet alcohol beverage that is often served in the many taverns and pubs around St Ives.
-It’s a unique drink that is made even better when you consider the traditional decor that surrounds you as you drink it.
-You’ll find it in many medieval-themed eateries around St Ives and it’ll feel like you’ve been transported into an episode of Game of Thrones.
-Cornish food is certainly unique in its traditions and there’s plenty for curious minds to sample.
+Made from fermented honey and water, Cornish mead is a sweet alcohol beverage often served in the pubs around St Ives.

 Visit Tate St Ives

-Even if you’re not into modern art, Tate St Ives is a brilliant place to visit because of the unique architecture and the gorgeous views that overlooks the coast of Porthmeor Beach.
+Even if you’re not into modern art, Tate St Ives is a brilliant place to visit because of the unique architecture and the gorgeous views that overlook the coast and Porthmeor Beach.
 The building is sunk into the cliffs, giving it a unique and interesting look which stands out among the traditional houses and structures of Cornwall.
 One of the best reasons to visit during winter is due to fantastic views it offers of the beach.
 Take a leisurely stroll across the coastline and then head inland to tour the beautiful pieces of artwork in the Tate St Ives.
-After that, find a local pub or tavern to transport yourself back into the rustic countryside of Cornwall and enjoy a hearty meal with a hot drink to warm you up and relax after a long day of exploration.
+After that, find a local pub to and enjoy a hearty meal with a hot drink to warm you up and relax after a long day of exploration.
 It’s a brilliant distraction that is sure to inspire creative types and create talking points for anyone even remotely interested in modern art!

 Visit the Tate St Ives website